"127 Hours" Review

 Before the fall Aron shows a couple of lost hiking girls around his “second home,” and while he’s stuck he has flashbacks to his childhood and life at home, but otherwise the movie is largely just him in his rock.
 Water gets low.
 A crow seems to fly by at the same time everyday.
 Aron’s camcorder works so he makes his own videos to try and keep himself sane.
 But why is this so compelling?
 Probably for two reasons: The director and the actor.
 Once he gets stuck this movie very much becomes a one man show for James Franco, and he holds our interest the whole time.
 We like him.
 We know he did some stupid things.
 But then, don’t we all sometimes?
 He doesn’t deserve this any more than the next guy.

-Man trapped in a narrow canyon, looking up with a worried expression.
-Dark figure looms above, casting a shadow.
+Man trapped in a narrow canyon, looking up in distress.
+Dark, wet surroundings.

 We hope he’ll get out of it alive.
 Director Danny Boyle adds an extra touch by filming the scenes so tight that we feel like we’re stuck there with him.
 There are no grand shots of beauty, no holding the action at a distance.
 When he needs to resort to drinking his own urine to keep his mouth wet Boyle shows us the evil ritual up close and personal so we KNOW how unpleasant this is!
 When the movie got to the point where I got sick I think it wasn’t the final act of desperation that got to me so much as the intensity of what led up to that.
 This movie doesn’t even reach two hours, but you’ll likely feel mentally exhausted before the final scenes.
 Thank goodness this all sort of ends on a happy note.
 At least it ends on a happier note than the latest Harry Potter film (and that movie has at least three major character deaths).